MetricDuck — Financial Analysis MCP server

 - "Companies that gave specific guidance on calls?" -> signals=["transcript_has_guidance"]

-- "Which companies announced acquisitions?" -> signals=["ir_acquisition"]
+- "Which companies announced strategic partnerships or M&A deals?" -> signals=["ir_partnership"]

 Cross-filing composition (Brief 35 — Pattern 4):